petchells/cymbeline-web/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# TODO

+* Report moves in interface
+* Show valid moves, option to auto-play if there's only one
+* History: save positions, take back moves
+* Bot selector